New Year, New You? Plastic Surgery & Australia Top 10 New Year’s Resolutions

 Interestingly, many of these New Year’s Resolutions are not unlike the list of motivations that present with people seeking cosmetic surgery.
 Patients who are realistic in seeking out cosmetic surgery tend to be problem solvers and goal setters.
 They want to improve aspects of their personal appearance to enhance their self-confidence and society’s perception of them to improve their self-projection and in turn the way they are received in social interchange.
-Sometimes, plastic surgery enables people to pursue these goals.
+Sometimes, plastic surgery in Sydney enables people to pursue these goals.
 Persons with breathing problems from previous trauma to their nose can improve sleep and find it easier to improve their fitness with improved breathing.
 Women with extremely large pendulous breasts may find it difficult to engage in aerobic sports and can be aided by a breast reduction.
 People who have done the hard yards of losing a massive amount of weight can be left with aprons of residual skin which impair movement and the removal of these not only improves their appearance but their ability to move and engage in more physical activities.

 One positive side effect of having cosmetic plastic surgery that has been noted it that it has been cited as an aid in helping people to stop smoking.
 The American Society of Plastic Surgery published an article in August 2017, “Cosmetic Surgery May Help Patients Quit Smoking”.2 Responsible plastic surgeons require their patients to give up smoking for a period of time prior to surgery and post-operatively as well as it has been proven that smoking is an inhibitor to normal healing.
 The article reviewed 85 patients five years after they had had elective plastic surgery.
 Of those who responded, about 40% were no longer smoking regularly and nearly 25% had not smoked since they had had plastic surgery.